What is a product launch?

 - Create a social media plan- your customers need to know what to expect from you once you go live.
 Consider using tools like Instagram, Facebook, and Twitter to promote your launch, depending on your demographic’s most commonly used community.

 - Post about your launch on your company blog.
-This way, you’re driving traffic and engagement towards your organization and product.
+This way, you’re driving traffic and engagement toward your organization and product.

 Check out our article on how to optimize your product marketing efforts to establish your product marketing strategy and get the most engagement with your launch.